MisterMaroki/MisterMaroki/README.md

 # My Story

 I always had this feeling that being a developer was something that I was destined to do, but I just didn't take it seriously when I learned python in secondary school.
-I've always been a problem solver and an enjoyer of mathematics, so you'd think that the natural path for me was in development of some kind.
+I've always been a problem solver and an enjoyer of mathematics, so you'd think that the natural path for me was in development or engineering.

 But no - I went straight into sales after finishing college because I thought life was all about the money...